craigprotzel/Mashups/README.md

 Grading
 --------
 **20%** Attendance & Participation
-**25%** Weekly Homework Assignments + Online Journal
+**25%** Homework Assignments + Online Journal
 **30%** Projects #1 & #2
 **25%** Final Project

-Weekly Homework
+Homework Assignments
 ---------------
-Each week there will be a homework assignment.
+Each class there will be homework assignments.
 Homework may include reading, watching videos, doing code exercises, creating web prototypes, and completing projects.
 Feel free to collaborate with your classmates and work together on any assignment(s), but everyone must submit their own individual work.

 Class time will be spent each week going over the homework assignments.
-Expect to be asked to show your work every week.
+Expect to be asked to show your work every class.
 Some classes everyone may demonstrate their work, other classes only a few students will share, but always be prepared to do so.
-All of your weekly work must be completed on time prior to class, **uploaded to the web**, and documented on your online journal (see below for details).
+All of your work must be completed on time prior to class, **uploaded to the web**, and documented in your online journal (see below for details).

 Online Journal
 ---------------